siserin/blind9/doc/arm/reference.rst

    **Note**

-   RFC 1035 specifies that the current origin should be restored after an ``$INCLUDE``, but it is silent on whether the current domain name should also be restored.
+   :rfc:`1035` specifies that the current origin should be restored after an ``$INCLUDE``, but it is silent on whether the current domain name should also be restored.
 BIND 9 restores both of them.
-This could be construed as a deviation from RFC 1035, a feature, or both.
+This could be construed as a deviation from :rfc:`1035`, a feature, or both.

 .. _ttl_directive: